Calebh101/dictionaries/README.md

 #### Nodes

-After the signature, there is an unsigned 64-bit integer saying how long the attribute data is, the attribute data, then the rest is just raw data.
+After the signature, there is an unsigned 64-bit integer saying how long the attribute data is, then the rest is just raw data.

-##### Attributes

-The length says how long the attributes are, not including the length bytes themselves.
-Each attribute is a null-terminated UTF8 key, then a null-terminated UTF8 value.

 ##### Data